Frequently Asked Questions

 No. Students are responsible for applying to the externship directly as they would for a job.
 If the field placement is in the Externship Database, students should send a cover letter and resume to the contact listed in the Database.
-Students can send a transcript and references or inform the employer that they are available upon request.
+Students can send a transcript and references or inform the organization that they are available upon request.
 It is recommended students also check the organization's website for additional information about the application process.
 If there is a different process described on the website, students may want to apply through both processes.
 It is always a good idea to send a resume and cover letter directly to the contact listed in the Externship Database, regardless of whether there is another process available as well.

 How can the Externship Office assist me in finding an externship?

-The Externship Office provides assistance through an extensive database of employers, an annual Externship Fair, evaluations of organizations where students have externed in the past, counseling with individual students and more.
+The Externship Office provides assistance through an extensive database of field placements, an annual Externship Fair, evaluations of organizations where students have externed in the past, counseling with individual students and more.
 If you need assistance or have questions, review the Externship website, MyWCL, and the online Externship Database and then make an appointment to meet with the Externship Program staff.
-To set up an appointment, call (202) 274-4200 or email email@example.com.
-For more information on finding an externship, go to the Extership page on MyWCL or http://www.wcl.american.edu/externship/place_find.cfm
+To set up an appointment, call (202) 274-4200 or email firstname.lastname@example.org.
+For more information on finding an externship, go to the Externship page on MyWCL or http://www.wcl.american.edu/externship/place_find.cfm

 Can I get counseling from the Externship Office to decide where to apply?